Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Summary

 \section{Summary}

-In this work we present the study of a $z=5$ dusty dwarf galaxy, CEERS-14821, based on broad-band HST and JWST/NIRCam photometric data and JWST/NIRSpec spectroscopic data.
-We performed a detailed spectro-photometric analysis of this object finding that it has a small stellar mass of $\rm log_{10}(M/M_{\odot})=8.02-8.23$, but it also has a dust-rich and possibly metal-rich ISM.
-In particular, using the Balmer decrement, we measure an $A_{V}=2.25_{-0.10}^{+0.09}$ and $A_{V}=3.30_{-0.15}^{+1.33}$, if we consider the reddening law by \citet{Calzetti2000} and \citet{CF00}, respectively.
-In both cases, the $A_{V}$ is extremely above the value expected given the low mass of CEERS-14821.
-At the same time, the gas-phase metallicity derived the $[\ion{\rm O}{III}]\,5007\AA/H_{\beta}$ ratio is $12+log_{10}(O/H)]=8.77\pm0.04$.
-This is well above the expectations of the mass-metallicity relation and, even more, of the fundamental metallicity relation, given that from the spectro-photometric fit CEERS-14821 seems to be going through a burst of star formation.
+In this work we present the study of a $z=5$ dusty dwarf galaxy, CEERS-14821, based on broadband HST and JWST/NIRCam photometric data and JWST/NIRSpec spectroscopic data.
+We performed a detailed spectro-photometric analysis of this object, finding that it has a low stellar mass of $\rm log_{10}(M/M_{\odot})=8.17_{-0.04}^{+0.05}$ or $\rm log_{10}(M/M_{\odot})=8.65_{-0.05}^{+0.06}$, depending on the dust extinction law.
+Moreover, the galaxy also has a dust-rich and possibly metal-rich ISM.
+In particular, using the Balmer decrement, we measure $A_{V}=2.2_{-0.6}^{+0.5}$ and $A_{V}=3.4_{-0.9}^{+0.7}$ based on the \citet{Calzetti2000} and \citet{CF00} reddening laws, respectively.
+In both cases, the $A_{V}$ is well above the value expected given the low mass of CEERS-14821.
+At the same time, the gas-phase metallicity derived from the $[\ion{\rm O}{III}]\,5007\AA/H_{\beta}$ ratio, combined with the SED-fitting results, is $12+log_{10}(O/H)]=8.38\pm0.04$.
+However, based on the spectroscopic data alone, we are unable to totally rule out the secondary solution at $12+log_{10}(O/H)]=7.30_{-0.05}^{+0.06}$.
+If the high-metallicity value is confirmed, it is well above the expectations based on the MZR.
+Both metallicity values are above the FMR given that, based on the spectro-photometric fit, CEERS-14821 seems to be going through a burst of star formation.

-The origin of the burst of star formation and the richness of the ISM is still unclear.
-We verify that CEERS-14821 has an optical size compatible with the one of galaxies at similar mass and redshift, which limits compactness as a reason for the large $A_{V}$.
-We considered several diagnostics to verify a possible AGN presence, while deeper spectroscopic data are necessary to have stronger constraints, our current assessment points toward a negligible or absent AGN contribution ($f_{AGN}<0.5$).
+The origin of the star formation burst and the richness of the ISM is still unclear.
+We confirm that CEERS-14821 has an optical size compatible with that of galaxies of similar masses and at similar redshifts, which rules out compactness as a reason for the large $A_{V}$.
+We used several diagnostics in an attempt to confirm or rule out the presence of an AGN; while deeper spectroscopic data are needed to place stronger constraints, our current assessment points towards, at most, a non-dominant AGN contribution ($f_{AGN}<0.5$).
 At the same time, CEERS-14821 appears not to be interacting with other nearby objects.